kuzGo/kuzco/TESTING.md

 ##### Delivery Banner
-1. Containing the Shop Now link, when hovered over letter spacing slighlty increases.
+1. Containing the Shop Now link, when hovered over letter spacing slightly increases.
 2. When clicked on the Shop Now link it it will bring the user to the all products page.

 ##### Search Bar

-- The search bar is available on all pages and when hovered over, the seach bar extends slightly.
-If there is no searching criteria entered by the user, the user will be notified about the same and redirected to all watches page.
+-The search bar is available on all pages and when hovered over, the search bar extends slightly.
+If there is no search criteria entered by the user, the user will be notified about the same and redirected to all watches pages.

 <details>
 <br>